docker/compose/docs/index.md

 * Builds from the `Dockerfile` in the current directory.
 * Defines to run the command `python app.py` inside the image on start.
-* Forwards the exposed port 5000 on the container to port 5000 on the host. machine.
+* Forwards the exposed port 5000 on the container to port 5000 on the host machine.
-* Connects up the Redis service.
+* Connects the web container to the Redis service via a link.
-* Mounts the current directory to `/code` inside the container allowing you to modify the code without having to rebuild the image.
+* Mounts the current directory on the host to `/code` inside the container allowing you to modify the code without having to rebuild the image.

 #### redis